 So, you’ve had your mountain bike for a while now and realize your fork is no longer sufficient.
 You’ve probably reached this conclusion in one of two ways.
 Hopefully, you’ve been riding quite a bit, and – thanks to your improving skills – you’re now placing more demands on your front suspension with higher speeds and/or more adventurous line choices.
 Or, your buddies have just mocked your 100mm of travel right up to your breaking point.
-Either way, the pressure to go long is real.
+Either way, the pressure to go long is real and you may be asking how do can I increase fork travel?

 Travel trade-offs